viniciusoyama/component_party/README.md

 vm.age # 12
 ```

+When a view model is instantiated we pass the all arguments that you provided while calling your component in the template.

-### Create your own ViewModel: handle complex view logic
+## Create your own ViewModel and handle complex view logic

 We only use our own view model if there is no view_model.rb file inside your component's folder.
 This file should declare a class following all the Rails naming conventions.

-So, imagine that we want our custom view model to have a random_greeting method.
-We can can create a view model like this:
+Suppose that we want a custom view model to have a random_greeting method.

 **app/components/header/view_model.rb**